Why Does IAYO need a Board?

-Personal Satisfaction: Volunteering as a board member on a not-for-profit organisation is an immensely satisfying experience both personally and professionally.
+Personal satisfaction: Volunteering as a board member of a not-for-profit organisation is an immensely satisfying experience both personally and professionally.
 On a personal level, volunteering on a not-for-profit board provides you with the opportunity to contribute to a cause that you believe in and feel passionate about.
 Moreover, you will be volunteering your time to a sector that is dedicated to social good and this in itself is a hugely rewarding experience.

 Professional development: The not-for-profit boardroom provides a forum for significant professional development.
 In this new environment, you will find yourself thinking and working differently thus acquiring skills that often would not come into play in the workplace.
 Your ability to work as part of a team will undoubtedly improve and you will also gain useful skills in areas such as problem solving, risk management as well as exposure to the financial workings of the organisation.
 Furthermore, if it is your first time as a board member, the experience will give you a valuable insight into the organisational dynamics of an organisation and will serve you well if you are to join a board again in the future.
-Finally, being on the board of a not for profit organisation serves as a nice feather in your cap and will stand to you in future employment opportunities.
+Finally, being on the board of a not-for-profit organisation serves as a nice feather in your cap and will stand to you in future employment opportunities.

 Enhancing your own personal networks: Volunteering as a board member is also a great way to enhance your own personal networks.
-Fostering relationships with your fellow peers will likely lead to new contacts being gained.
-Of course it goes without saying that this should not be the only reason for joining the board.
+Fostering relationships with your peers will likely lead to new contacts being gained.
+Of course, it goes without saying that this should not be the only reason for joining the board.
 The development of your own personal networks is rather an additional perk of the job.

-Sharing Knowledge: Not for profit boards aim for diversity because the more diverse a board is, the less likely it is that the dreaded ‘group-think’ will hold.
+Sharing knowledge: Not-for-profit boards aim for diversity because the more diverse a board is, the less likely it is that the dreaded ‘group-think’ will hold.
 In this sense, you will benefit from interacting with fellow peers that hail from a variety of backgrounds both professionally and socially.
 With each board member bringing a different skill set and perspective to the table, the opportunities for knowledge sharing are plentiful on a not-for-profit board.

 Contributing to better governance: Making the decision to become a board member of a not-for-profit organisation should not be made lightly.
 As a member of the governing body, the responsibility bestowed upon you is indeed significant.
 Whilst this should not be underplayed, it also highlights the importance of your contribution.
-By bringing much needed skills that are often sadly lacking on not-for-profit boards, you are enhancing the governing capacity of the board and by extension, the performance of the organisation as a whole.
+By bringing much-needed skills that are often sadly lacking on not-for-profit boards, you are enhancing the governing capacity of the board and by extension, the performance of the organisation as a whole.

 What are the Commitments to being an IAYO Board Member?

-- A commitment to work for IAYO on behalf of youth orchestras and young musicians
+- A commitment to work for IAYO on behalf of youth orchestras and young musicians;

-- Attendance at the Annual General Meeting where possible
+- Attendance at the Annual General Meeting;

-- A willingness to serve on at least one committee and actively participate
+- A willingness to serve on at least one committee and actively participate;

-- A time commitment of approximately five hours per month (including board preparation, meeting and committee meeting time)
+- A time commitment of approximately five hours per month (including board preparation, meeting and committee meeting time);

 What are the Legal Responsibilities and Liabilities of Board Members?